haas-labs/ext-sentinel-py-sdk/docs/Deployment/Packaging-in-Docker-Image.md

 Building Sentinel processes into Docker images allows to deploy these processes in Extractor infrastructure.

+## Prerequisites

+To build docker image, you need to run commands below from virtual environment.
+How to install/configure it, please follow [this guide](/docs/Install/Virtualenv.md)

 ## Sentinel Base Docker image

 The Sentinel Base Docker image required to minimize building time and compute resources for final docker image with Sentinel processes.